JaniruTEC/cryptomator-wiki/Windows-Problems.md

 Microsoft provides [instructions on how to disable Web Proxy Autodiscovery](https://support.microsoft.com/en-us/kb/2445570).

 ## Cache not deleted on Win 7 and Win Server 2008 R2
-Windows keeps a local copy of WebDAV files on the C: drive.
+Windows keeps a local copy of WebDAV files, usually inside `C:\Windows\ServiceProfiles\LocalService\AppData\Local\Temp\TfsStore\`.
 Normally this cache gets evicted, when the user is done working with the files.
 This is not the case on Windows 7 and Windows Server 2008 R2.

 Microsoft provides a [hotfix for this issue](https://support.microsoft.com/en-us/kb/2790804), as this is also a security problem.